aaronbloomfield/pdr/labs/lab03/index.md

 ### Input ###

 For your keyboard input, your program should read in just a single line.
-You should read this in using STL strings (if you are looking at building a tokenizer, then you are making it much more difficult than it need be).
+You should read this in using `string`s (if you are looking at building a tokenizer, then you are making it much more difficult than it need be).
 Once you encounter the end of a line, you can assume that there is no more input to read in.
 Your program should read in a single line, compute the result, and exit (i.e. don't prompt the user for more input).
 When processing input, you can't know before you read something if it will be an operand (a numeric value) or an operator (a character), so you must read in each space-separated part into a string variable, and analyze that.

 All input is read from standard input (i.e. `cin`)!
 You should not be dealing with files for this lab.
 Once you read in a line, your program should exit.
 When we test your program, we will only be providing it with one line of input, so if your program is waiting for more, that will be a problem.